viamrobotics/docs/docs/registry/configure.md

 #### Default environment variables

-What a module is instantiated, it has access to the following default environment variables:
+When a module is instantiated, it has access to the following default environment variables:

 <!-- prettier-ignore -->
 | Name | Description |